jl5045/DSA4263/README.md

    docker-compose -f docker-compose.prod.yml up --build
    ```

-**How it works:** Your local `data-docker/` folder is mounted directly into the container.
-Changes to local files are immediately reflected in the container.
+**How it works:** Selected folders from local `data/` sent to `data-docker/` which is sent to `data/` directory.
+On subsequent restarts, it detects the existing data and skips extraction.

 **Access the app:** `http://localhost:8501`